osg-htc/docs/docs/data/stashcache/overview.md

 ## Choose Integration Option

 To connect storage to the OSDF, an origin or cache service needs to be running with on a physical or virtual host with access to the backing store.
-Pelican services can access storage via a unix mount, an S3 endpoint, or a Globus endpoint.
+Pelican services can access storage via Unix mount, S3 endpoint, or Globus endpoint.

 There are two overall paths forward to operate the Pelican service.
-Many campus storage contributors use Option 1, as it simplifies the effort required on their side to keep the service operating.
+Many campus storage contributors use Option 1, as it simplifies the effort required to keep the service operational.
 Again, please contact us to discuss these options before pursuing an integration path.

 The recommended resources for an origin in the OSDF are: